-- For each class of PP&E the following is required to be disclosed: - Measurement basis, depreciation methods and useful lives/rates used - Gross carrying amount and accumulated depreciation - A reconciliation from opening to closing amount for the current period only. - Carrying amount of assets which have restricted title or have been pledged as security - The amount of contractual commitments for acquisition of PP&E.
+- For each class of PP&E the following is required to be disclosed: - Measurement basis, depreciation methods and useful lives/rates used - Gross carrying amount and accumulated depreciation - A reconciliation from opening to closing amount for the current period only. - Carrying amount of assets that have restricted title or have been pledged as security - The amount of contractual commitments for the acquisition of PP&E. - The fact and reasons why the fair value of an investment property cannot be determined without undue cost or effort - Revalued PP&E: effective date of revaluation; whether an independent valuer was used; methods and assumptions in estimating fair value; carrying amount under the cost model; revaluation surplus indicating the change in the period.